-Even in schools where discipline and behaviour is generally good, there will be occasions when a pupil oversteps the mark.
+Even in schools where discipline and behavior is generally good, there will be occasions when a pupil oversteps the mark.
 Often, the pupil will be on the SEN register and too often, the matter ends in exclusion – sometimes even with very young children.
-As SENCO, you can work with senior staff to support colleagues in developing the skills necessary to deal effectively with challenging behaviour; share ideas and best practice and provide prompts for them – being ‘prepared for the worst’ gives teachers confidence and helps them to prevent bad situations getting worse.
+As SENCO, you can work with senior staff to support colleagues in developing the skills necessary to deal effectively with challenging behavior; share ideas and best practice and provide prompts for them – being ‘prepared for the worst’ gives teachers confidence and helps them to prevent bad situations getting worse.
 Some ideas are provided below- you will have others to add…

 Support for teachers